Sexy Dirty Love: Release

 The track was released as the third promotional single from Tell Me You Love Me on September 22, 2017.
-The song sold 8,486 copies in its first week of release.
+The song sold 8,486 copies in the US in its first week of release.

 Composition

 Exhibiting influences from 1980s and 1990s musical styles, "Sexy Dirty Love" is a "funky" nu-disco track that has an uptempo danceable rhythm and contains elements of "old-school" R&B and electro genres.
 Due to its sonority, Mike Wass from Idolator associated the track with Justin Timberlake's FutureSex/LoveSounds album.
 The reviewer also pointed out that the song "feels like a bolder, more adventurous take on 'Sorry Not Sorry'".
 Lyrically, it narrates a thoroughly modern romantic encounter initiated via web with Lovato singing about fantasy through the phone in the first verse.
 According to Lovato, the song is about the beginning of a relationship where everything is sexy and exciting.

 Lovato's vocals span from E3 - G#5 with an E6 exclamation.